Raymond Chan (politician)

-Raymond Chan PC (陳卓愉 (Chén Zhuōyú, Can4 Ceok3 Jyu4); born 1951) is a Canadian engineer and politician.
+Raymond Chan PC (陳卓愉 (Chén Zhuōyú, Can4 Ceok3 Jyu4); born October 25, 1951) is a Canadian engineer and politician.
 He is among the first Chinese Canadian to be appointed to the Cabinet of Canada.
 A member of the Liberal Party of Canada, Chan was elected to Parliament in the 1993 federal election, defeating then Defence Minister Tom Siddon in the riding of Richmond, British Columbia.
-Chan is the fourth Chinese Canadian elected to Parliament, after Douglas Jung, who secured a seat in 1957, Art Lee in 1974 and Inky Mark in 1997.
+Elected in 1993, Chan is the third Chinese Canadian represented in Parliament, after Douglas Jung, who secured a seat in 1957, Art Lee in 1974.
 In 2008, Chan lost his riding of Richmond to Conservative candidate Alice Wong.

 Early life

 Raymond Chan was born in Hong Kong in 1951.
 He emigrated to Canada in 1969, two years after Canada liberalized its immigration policy.
 He received a B.A.Sc. degree in Engineering Physics from the University of British Columbia (UBC) in 1977.
 From 1977 to 1993, he worked as an engineer for TRIUMF, a particle accelerator laboratory at UBC.